West Palm Beach Termite Control

 An easy way to identify the presence of drywood termites in your home is if you find termite frass (pictured above.)
 These pellets are hard and can be various colors and often may appear to look like small piles of dirt inside your home against walls or on windowsills.

-When a Drywood termite colony matures after a few years within your home, termites with wings will appear inside.
-This is called a termite swarm, and for Drywood termites it occurs most often from April through July and frequently after rains.
+When a drywood termite colony matures after a few years within your home, termites with wings may begin to appear inside.
+This is called a termite swarm, and for drywood termites, it occurs most often from April through July and frequently after rains.

 No-Tent Termite Control

-With advancements in termite control technology, fumigation is no longer the only option to eliminate termites from your home.
+With relatively recent advancements in termite control technology, fumigation is no longer the only option to eliminate termites from your home.

 If termite activity is found to be in multiple areas of your home or if you would prefer a greater peace of mind that your home is protected from termites, a more extensive tentless termite treatment is available.
-This intensive treatment includes applying a long lasting residual into the attic of your home and within common hotspots of termite activity, to provide long-term termite control.
+This intensive treatment includes applying a long-lasting residual into the attic of your home and within a short distance of common hotspots of termite activity, to provide long-term termite control.

 This no-tent method of termite control is often less costly than tent fumigation.
-It also does not require your family or your pets to leave the house.
-We are confident in the results our no-tent termite control provides and we guarantee control of all treated areas.
+It also does not require your family or your pets to leave the house for any amount of time.
+We are confident in the results that our no-tent termite control provides and we guarantee control of all treated areas.
+If you suspect that you have a termite infestation, we urge you to contact us sooner than later, to ensure that termite treatment can be conducted prior to the creation of serious damages.

 The traditional tent fumigation is always the most effective way to guarantee complete termite eradication from your home.
 While it is often more costly and requires lots of preparation and days spent away from your home, it is sometimes the only option if a termite infestation is severe.